Slavery in Egypt: Muhammad Ali dynasty: 1805–1953

 Egypt became de facto independent during the Muhammad Ali dynasty (1805–1914).
 Slavery was still significant in Egypt during the 19th century.

 The number of slaves in Egypt has been estimated to be at least 30,000 slaves at any time in the 19th century.

-In Egypt, the slave concubines in the harems of rich Egyptian men were often Circiassian women, while the concubines of middle-class Egyptians were often Abyssinians; while the male and female domestic slaves of almost all classes of Egyptian society often consisted of Black Africans.
+In Egypt, the slave concubines in the harems of rich Egyptian men were often "Circiassian" (white) women provided via the Circassian slave trade, while the concubines of middle-class Egyptians were often "Abyssinian" (light brown from Ethiopia); while the male and female domestic slaves of almost all classes of Egyptian society often consisted of Black Africans.
 Black Africans were also used as slave soldiers as well as enslaved agricultural workers.

 The slave trade to Egypt was abolished in two stages between 1877 and 1884.
 Slavery itself was not abolished, but gradually phased out after the ban of the slave trade, and appear to have died out by the 1930s.